Spirulina

 Who can consume spirulina?

-Spirulina is a superfood containing all the nutrients the human body needs and can be consumed by many people!
-The antioxidant properties of this algae provide it with numerous benefits.
+Spirulina is a superfood that contains all the nutrients needed by the human body and can be consumed by many people!
+The antioxidant properties of this algae provide numerous benefits.

 It is particularly used as a dietary supplement to combat malnutrition, as it boosts and strengthens the body.
-However, it is important for some people to consult a healthcare professional before using it, such as:
+However, it is important for certain people to consult a doctor before taking it, such as:

 1. People with excess iron levels,